chanmix51/Pomm/documentation/documentation.rst

   $service->getDatabase()
     ->registerConverter('HStore', new Pomm\Converter\PgHStore(), array('hstore'));

-Arguments for instanciating a *Converter* are the following:
+Arguments to instanciate a *Converter* are the following:
  * the first argument is the converter name.
 It is used in the *Map Classes* to link with fields (see Map Classes below).
  * the second argument is the instance of the *Converter*
  * the third argument is a word or a set of words for Pomm to identify what converter to use when scanning the database to create the Map files.
 These words are going to be used in a regular expression match.